 If you're using a local installation, sign in to the Azure CLI by using the az login command.
 To finish the authentication process, follow the steps displayed in your terminal.
 For other sign-in options, see Sign in with the Azure CLI.

 When you're prompted, install the Azure CLI extension on first use.
 For more information about extensions, see Use extensions with the Azure CLI.

-Create app with connectivity to Cognitive Services
+Create app with connectivity to Azure AI services

 Create a resource group to contain all of your resources:

 # Save resource group name as variable for convenience groupName=myKVResourceGroup region=westeurope az group create --name $groupName --location $region

 Create an Azure AI services resource.
 Replace <cs-resource-name> with a unique name of your choice.

 # Save resource name as variable for convenience. csResourceName=<cs-resource-name> az cognitiveservices account create --resource-group $groupName --name $csResourceName --location $region --kind TextAnalytics --sku F0 --custom-domain $csResourceName

 --sku F0creates a free tier Azure AI services resource.
 Each subscription is limited to a quota of one free-tier

 TextAnalyticsresource.
 If you're already over the quota, use